 If you’re learning to drive or are a newly qualified driver you’ll need no introduction to the Highway Code - it plays a major part in helping you pass your driving test.
+Subject to parliamentary approval it’s set to change on January 29th, with some new rules and updated ones:

-If you know your Highway Code you’re likely to be a safer driver - and safer drivers can earn greater discounts with Marmalade.
+If you know your Highway Code you’re likely to be a safer driver - safer drivers can earn greater discounts with Marmalade.
 That’s thanks to our Black Box Insurance which benefits from black box technology, allowing you to review your journeys and improve your driving skills.

 What’s in the Highway Code?